 - Select your injection site and clean it with an alcohol swab.
 Let the area dry completely.

 - Remove the pen cap.
-For Zepbound/Mounjaro pens, twist to unlock the base cap, then pull it straight off.
+For Zepbound/Mounjaro pens, twist to access the base cap, then pull it straight off.

 - Place the flat end of the pen firmly against your skin at a 90-degree angle.

 - Press and hold the injection button.
-You will hear a click when the injection starts.
+You'll hear a click when the injection starts.
 Continue holding for 10 seconds (or until you hear a second click and the gray plunger is visible).

 - Remove the pen from your skin.
 A small amount of blood at the injection site is normal.